MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/admin-console.md

     :::image type="content" source="media/connect-to-a-new-site.png" alt-text="Connect the console to a new site.":::

 1. Type in the FQDN of the site server.
-If you've previously connected to site server, select the server from the drop-down list.
+If you've previous session to site server, select the server from the drop-down list.

     :::image type="content" source="media/site-server-fqdn.PNG" alt-text="Site Connection window, enter the FQDN of the site server.":::